 Our company was founded by skateboarders who created the company solely to continue skateboarding.
 Unemployable represents a mindset to create your own world in which to work and flourish, rather than conforming to a corporate world in which you do not fit.
 Holding the belief that your aspirations are best met not by a set path, but by defining your own entrepreneurial or creative path.

 Three Australian brothers: Stephen, Peter and Matt Hill, emerged out of Melbourne’s underground skateboard scene of the late 1970s with a passion for skateboarding that they channelled into the founding of a skateboard equipment importing business, Hardcore Enterprises.
-Their young company promoted skateboarding throughout Australia; initially with local demonstrations and then a series of national super skateboard tours during the 1980s.
-Hardcore created both a new market and helped grow the Australian boardsports industry.
+Their young company promoted skateboarding throughout Australia; initially with local demonstrations and then through a series of national super skateboard tours during the 1980s.
+Hardcore created both new markets and helped grow the Australian boardsports industry.

 From their involvement with licensing and distribution during the streetwear fashion explosion of the 1990s and the rise of surf-influenced apparel, the Hills soon developed their own diversified proprietary labels including the skate footwear brand, Globe shoes.
 With domestic success and the subsequent expansion of Globe into North America and Europe, the company publicly listed on the Australian Securities Exchange in 2001 as Globe International.

 The acquisition of a skateboard manufacturing base, in 2002, further expanded Globe International’s brand stable across all sectors, including skate hardware, footwear and apparel.
 This allowed the company not only to invest in improved product design and technology, as it grew and refined its manufacturing capacity but to also survive the subsequent economic downturns of the late 2000s.